clessn/article_immi_japon/literature/literature.typ

 H3: Foreign population growth rates have a stronger effect on public opinion overall foreign population size.

-The cultural threat seems to drive opinion on immigration more than any other factor.
+The _cultural threat_ seems to drive opinion on immigration more than any other factor.
+At the national level, _areas with larger existing foreign populations_ are more favorable to additional increases in immigration. _Superficial contact_ seems to have at least some positive associations with immigration in Japan.

 *Data*